Questions? Call NCOAE Support (910) 399-8090

 While there are no predetermined distances, you may travel several miles one day and none the next.
 You will learn to embrace and appreciate the unknown and unexpected.

-In addition to EMT and WFR trainings, you will engage in a wide range of experiential wilderness learning activities focused on outdoor technical skills, leadership skills, and environmental sustainability, including map and compass, wilderness navigation, paddling, backpacking, camp craft, backcountry cooking, kayaking, and wilderness risk management.
+In addition to WFA & LNT trainings, you will engage in a wide range of experiential wilderness learning activities focused on outdoor technical skills, leadership skills, and environmental sustainability, including map and compass, wilderness navigation, paddling, backpacking, camp craft, backcountry cooking, kayaking, and wilderness risk management.
 Specific time included for relaxing and enjoying nature, journaling, engaging in rich cultural exchange, and reflecting in solitude.

 Physical preparation depends on your fitness level.
 You don’t need to be a triathlete to participate, but you will be responsible for carrying your own equipment and some of the group gear while maintaining a positive attitude.
 The backpacking section will require you to carry 40 pounds or more over rough and rugged terrain, through various environments.
 The paddling sections will require sitting and paddling for long periods of time and walking on rugged, slippery shorelines or through the water while carrying or pulling your boat.